wessenstam/demoguide/docs/privman/mod2/mod2.md

 ![Client access](images/lab000.png)

-Log in to the machine as **KRogers** user by pressing the arrow down at the top of the screen and click **CTRL-ALT-DEL**.
+Log in to the machine as **Standard User** user by pressing the arrow down at the top of the screen and click **CTRL-ALT-DEL**.
 Then insert the password into the password dialog box using the insert button by using the Keys icon in the top of the screen.

 ![Architecture](images/lab001.png)